sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 - Signed by a trusted certificate authority.
 #### Creating a free managed certificate
 To create custom TLS/SSL bindings or enable client certificates for your App Service app, your App Service plan must be in the **Basic**, **Standard**, **Premium**, or **Isolated** tier.
 Custom SSL is not supported in the **F1** or **D1** tier.
 The free App Service managed certificate is a turn-key solution for securing your custom DNS name in App Service.
-It's a TLS/SSL server certificate that's fully managed by App Services and renewed continuously and automatically in six-moths incremetns, 45 days before expiration.
+It's a TLS/SSL server certificate that's fully managed by App Services and renewed continuously and automatically in six-moths increments, 45 days before expiration.
 You create the certificate and bind it to a custom domain, and let App Service do the rest.
 The free certificate comes with the following limitations:
 - Does not support wildcard certificates.
 - Does not support usage as a client certificate by certificate thumbprint.